-When Social Media Breakfast Madison announced the Digital Dream Grant this spring we knew that we would have a chance to help local small businesses and non-profit organizations in need of a digital boost.
+When Social Media Breakfast Madison announced the Digital Dream Grant last spring we knew that we would have a chance to help local small businesses and non-profit organizations in need of a digital boost.
 But we had no idea the scope of demand in our community.

 It was overwhelming.